telerik/fiddler-core-docs/introduction.md

 ## Licensing

 License agreement and detailed information about different licenses and which one you should purchase is explained in the [Licensing](https://www.telerik.com/purchase/license-agreement/fiddlercore)

+## Installation

+To learn how to install Telerik FiddlerCore Embedded Engine, visit the